 Do you experience surface flooding and puddles around your property and yard due to your neighbour’s water runoff?
-Do you need DIY solutions, emergency maintenance or advice pertaining to your home insurance plan?
+Do you need stormwater solutions to prevent damage to your property?

 Flooding due to neighbour’s water runoff

 If your downhill from a neighbour or any construction, you may experience water runoff entering your property.
 This may be historic or be the result of recent alterations at your neighbour’s property.

 It’s important to manage stormwater on your land to avoiding damaging your neighbour’s property as well as your own.
 You are responsible for maintaining stormwater pipes, gutters, downpipes, gully pits and any other component of a drainage system related to your house or any other structure on the premises.

 Generally, the law requires all owners to address their own water needs and restricts any development from increasing the natural flow to their neighbour.